gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/graphview.md

                     true                                // directed edges
                 );
    ```
-3. A mode complex graph where each node is created manually:
+3. A more complex graph where each node is created manually:
    ```rs
    let nodes = vec![
         NodeBuilder::new("A").size(Size::new(10, 1)).build(),